Frequently Asked Questions

 How many operations does the doctor perform?

-Dr. LoVerme has been in his own practice for over 30 years.
-He performs well over 300 cosmetic operations per year.
-He has been doing liposuction since 1983, longer than almost anyone else in the country still practicing.
-He has been trained in breast augmentation both above and below the muscle and now even performs the newest subfascial breast augmentation technique.
+Dr. Hein has been in her own practice for over 23 years.
+She has been trained in breast augmentation both above and below the muscle and now even performs the newest subfascial breast augmentation technique.
 Accurate Aesthetics Plastic Surgery has also been named a Center of Excellence for BTL Exilis™ and Vanquish™.
 At Accurate Aesthetics Plastic Surgery, we concentrate our efforts in cosmetic surgery and perform many procedures on the face, eyes and body each week.
-Like the statistics for the rest of the nation, breast augmentation, liposuction and eyelid surgery are the most frequent, followed by facelift, rhinoplasty and abdominoplasty.
+Like the statistics for the rest of the nation, breast augmentation, liposuction and eyelid surgery are the most frequent, followed by facelift, rhinoplasty, abdominoplasty, and breast reduction.

 Where will the surgery take place?